The Center for INTERIM Programs

 Kathmandu is rich in the history of traders and ancient caravans.
 To round out the cultural immersion aspect of my adventure, the in-country coordinators booked weekly cultural excursions to local sites of historical or cultural interest led by a superb local guide; the type of excursion that transcends tour books.
 After an excursion, I was even more excited about updating my family and friends back home with blog entries and photos.
 Internet access was easily available at a local internet cafe (on average, 50 cents/hour for broad-band speed) with uninterrupted power supplies to deal with the periodic power outages in Kathmandu.

 My third adventure was spontaneous, just something I'd always wanted to do.
 I'd done the usual homeowner furniture refinishing and now that I had time to explore, why not go to the pros and see how they did their artistry?
 Kate connected me for a two-week experience in New England with a dealer in British antiques ("James") who did fine furniture repair, refinishing, and antique sales.
-The experience was more fun than I could have predicted - James gave me an battered antique table to work on from start to finish and guided me along the way.
+The experience was more fun than I could have predicted - James gave me a battered antique table to work on from start to finish and guided me along the way.
 The finished product went onto his sales floor along with several other pieces I did under his guidance.
 What a sense of pride that he felt the work was good enough to sell!
 This confidence has continued at home with more advanced projects - after all, if I could redo multi-thousand dollar pieces, my treasure finds from antique stores got a new life.
-An unexpected side benefit - my B&B has genuine haunted guests and I had several interesting encounters.

 My final adventure of several months started out in discussions with Holly as archaeology in Romania.
 I chose that because of an interest in archaeology, but wanted to live with people who had experienced a communist regime.
 Romania is a fantastic country with Dracula-lore for tourists and scenic beauty and warm, friendly people.
 It is about five years behind in the US tourist trade, so I felt relatively alone touring the sites of Transylvania and Timisoara.
 Romania gave me a special connection to average people.
 Diggers at the site invited me for beer, my home stay family and project leaders went out of their way to help me see the spirit of the country.